LutaVladCristian/IoT_app_RaspPi/README.md

 ##### 1. Introduction:

-The aim of the project is to build an IoT application that will use locally configured synchronized UDP communication between Raspberry Pi3 using a BCM2385 processor (client) and Linux Ubuntu (server), using the C language.
+The aim of the project is to build an IoT application that will use locally configured a TCP communication between Raspberry Pi3 using a BCM2385 processor (client) and Linux Ubuntu (server), using the C language.

 ##### 2. General description: